ec1oud/evproduction.org/wiki/EVProduction_About.md

 effort.
 The auto companies will not do it so we must do it ourselves.

-We intend to enable start up of [open hardware](wikipedia:open_hardware "wikilink") EV production lines of several types of EV's done by group vote with money raised by the group.
+We intend to enable start up of [open hardware](wikipedia:open_hardware "wikilink") EV production lines and standards of several types of EV's done by group vote with money raised by the group.

 These could be either proposals by people to the group or by the group designing the EV's and putting it out to bid to be built in whatever